 Anti-poaching camouflage and conserving endangered wildlife

 I am also passionate about conserving endangered wildlife, as well as biodiverse ecosystems as a whole.
 You may find it interesting to visit my site https://camouflagepatterns.wordpress.com/ to find out more.
 Anti-poaching rangers risk their lives to protect elephants, rhinos, tigers, etc., from poachers.
-They are often poorly equipped, and commonly wear camouflage which is not very effective.
-I have designed multiple camouflage patterns specifically for them, to increase their chances of survival, and to help them be more effective in their work to save endangered wildlife.
-Just one of my camouflage designs is shown below, which may end up being used by anti-poaching rangers to protect endangered wildlife:
+They are often poorly equipped, and commonly wear camouflage which is not very effective, for example, green in dry terrains or in the dry season.
+I have designed multiple camouflage patterns specifically for them, to increase their chances of survival, and to help them be more effective in their work protecting endangered wildlife.
+See the photos below, which show a typical situation, and a mockup of one of my designs:

 See the new pages “Cattle Ranching and Deforestation” and “Oil Palms and Deforestation”.
 Your input and ideas are welcome.
 For reforestation techniques click on the buttons at the top of this page: “Reforestation Methods Reforestation Projects”, “Animal Improved Dung treatment, Farmer mgd. nat. regen., Planned Grazing”, and “Wetland Restoration”.
 Some other topics include: Biochar/Terra Preta, growing vegetables, protection from forest fires/bush fires, mixed improved fallows for increasing soil fertility, complementary or companion plants and forestry, overseas aid/charity, fuel-efficient stoves, environment quotes and environment posters.